-C. Application of Investment Strategies for PAA Managed Clients Client accounts are grouped according to the investment strategy.

-The strategy is chosen by PAA, in conjunction with the client.
-The considerations for determining the investment strategy are the financial needs and the risk tolerance for each client.
-Usually, client accounts of the same strategy will hold the same blend of securities.
+C. Application of Investment Strategies for PAA Managed Clients Client accounts are managed by PAA based on numerous determining factors.
+Specific investment strategies can be implemented by PAA in conjunction with the client.
+Generally, the considerations for determining the investment strategy are the financial needs and the risk tolerance for each client.
+The investment strategy adopted by PAA seeks the highest return while minimizing risk, as much as possible.
+Usually, client accounts will hold the same blend of securities.
 There can be variations, depending on the tenure of the client and the account size.
 Accounts that are below the \$100,000 threshold, are maintained and managed as a separate investment strategy group.
 These accounts are managed differently than larger accounts.
 They hold fewer individual stocks, because there is less money to adequately diversify.
 In these accounts, exchange traded funds and mutual funds could be more frequently used.
 For BOTH Peregrine and Northline Clients Individual client circumstances and preferences can dictate particular trades that are made separately from all other PAA clients.
 This means client trades of the same security may differ from the overall client base.
 Cash requirements, income needs, investment interests, recent substantial deposits, risk requirements, general client preferences, or any other matter that distinguishes a client account, can affect the management of a particular account.